 The following cases were heard in Edgartown district court.

-Owen Maloney, 29, of Chilmark, admitted to sufficient facts on an April 14 charge in Edgartown of drunken driving, continued without a finding for one year.
-Ordered to pay $350 in fees and a $65 monthly probation services fee, to complete a 24-day driver alcohol education program and to lose license for 45 days.
-A charge of negligent operation of a motor vehicle, disorderly conduct and resisting arrest were dismissed upon request of the commonwealth, found not responsible for a marked lanes violation and speeding in violation of special regulation.
+Cole S. Schweitzer, 23, of Manhattan, Ill. admitted to sufficient facts on a Sept.
+5 charge in Oak Bluffs of drunken driving, continued without a finding for one year.
+He was ordered to pay $600 in fees, complete a 24-day alcohol driver education program and to lose license for 45 days.
+Charges of negligent operation of a motor vehicle, disorderly conduct and resisting arrest were dismissed upon request of the commonwealth, and he was found not responsible for charges of marked lanes violation and speeding in violation of special regulation.

 Bradford Belding, 44, of Avon, Conn., admitted to sufficient facts on a Feb.
 15 charge of drunken driving in Oak Bluffs, continued without a finding for